Shipping bug-free software products at a rapid pace is one of the biggest challenges for modern-day software companies.

 Jira makes this job much easier.

-As the world’s leading project management tool for agile teams, Jira provides you all the features to collaborate in a rapidly changing work environment and get things done faster.
+As the world’s leading project management tool for agile teams, Jira provides you with all the features to collaborate in a rapidly changing work environment and get things done faster.

 In this detailed review, we’ll analyze Jira’s core features, pricing, and some of its main strengths and weaknesses to help you decide if it’s the right choice for your business.